 Comparison between peristaltic, syringe and pressure pumps for microfluidic applications

-how to select the right microfuidic pump?
+How to select the right microfuidic pump?

-This pump selection guide shows the advantages as well as the disadvantages for each method of fluid delivery in Microfluidics so it will help you to choose the proper one for your microfluidic application.
+This pump selection guide shows the advantages as well as the disadvantages of each method of fluid delivery in Microfluidics so it will help you to choose the proper one for your microfluidic application.

 Peristaltic pumping is based on the compression and the relaxation of flexible tubing.
 Rotating rollers pass along the tubing fitted inside the pump and compress it so a vacuum is created in the tubing, pulling the fluid (figure 1).
 This method of fluid actuation may be used in microfluidic laboratories and is rather inexpensive.